mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #tcp-proxy-stream title="TCP connection to QUIC stream mapping"}

-The QUIC stream-level flow control can be tuned to match the terminated TCP
+The QUIC stream-level flow control can be tuned to match the receive
-connection receive window size, so that no excessive amount of data
+window size of the corresponding TCP, so that no excessive
-needs to be buffered.
+data needs to be buffered.

-A timeout can be associated with a given mapped QUIC stream for its associated
+A timeout can be associated with each mapped QUIC stream for its associated
 state to expire when the TCP connection is inactive for a long period.

+TODO: Why adding this ?
+Is this like NAT timeout ?

 ## QUIC tunnel stream TLVs

-When using the stream mode, a series of messages are used for the establishment,
+When using the stream mode, a series of messages are used to triger
-the acknowledgment and the reporting of any error for the connection to the
+and confirm the establishment of a connection towards the
 final destination for a given stream.
 This section describes the format of these
 messages.
-These messages are encoded as TLVs, i.e. (Type, Length, Value) tuples,
+They are encoded as TLVs, i.e. (Type, Length, Value) tuples,
 as illustrated in {{tlv}}.
 All TLV fields are encoded in network-byte order.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~